nhsconnect/prm-practice-migration-staging/guide/06-cutover.md

 * New Supplier

-## What to expect during the cutover
+## What to expect during the Cutover

 ### Final data production
 The Cutover begins when the current supplier produces a final data extraction of the current system.
 This extract is given to the new supplier who imports the data into the live version of the new system.